Jorge-Lopes/agoric-components/akash-controller/work-in-progress/akash-controller_component.md

 }).catch((e) => console.error(`${e}`));
 ```

 To instantiate the akashController contract, you need to provide the contract installation, the issuerKeywordRecord and lastly the contract terms.
-For the issuerKeywordRecord you need to specify the keyword 'Fund', being the value the issuer of the pegged asset, in this case it is the AKT.
+For the issuerKeywordRecord you need to specify the keyword 'Fund', being the value of the issuer of the pegged asset, in this case, it is the uAKT.

 ```js
 const issuerKeywordRecord = harden({